The Racist Legacy of Woodrow Wilson

 The story about the dustup between the president and the Guardian editor went viral.
 The New York Times’s front-page story was headlined, “President Resents Negro’s Criticism” while the front-page headline in the New York Press read: “Wilson Rebukes Negro Who ‘Talks Up’ to Him.”
 But the larger point was that his tough-talking landed Trotter back on front pages everywhere.

 Wilson realized almost instantly his error—unfortunately, not the error of his racism, but the error in public relations.
-He had “played the fool,’’ he told a cabinet member afterwards, by becoming unnerved in the face of what he considered Trotter’s impertinence.
+He had “played the fool,’’ he told a cabinet member afterward, by becoming unnerved in the face of what he considered Trotter’s impertinence.
 “When the Negro delegate (Trotter) threatened me, I was a damn fool enough to lose my temper and point him to the door.
 What I ought to have done would have been to listened, restrained my resentment, and, when they had finished, to have said to them that, of course, their petition receive consideration.
 They would then have withdrawn quietly and no more would have been heard about the matter.’’

 But Trotter’s direct action made sure something more would be heard.